 These cookies are made in one bowl with only a few ingredients.
 Flour and butter aren’t on the list either.
 So there’s that.
 Nice, right?
 Peanut butter, eggs, sugar, brown sugar, baking soda, salt and vanilla.
 THAT-IS-IT!
 Super easy!

 If you love peanut butter cookies, you absolutely need to try these.
-Easy and delicious.
+Gluten-free or not.
+These are easy and delicious.
 Win-Win!

 - 1 c. smooth peanut butter (not oil on top type)

 - 1/2 c. packed light brown sugar

 - 1/2 c. granulated sugar

 - 1 tsp vanilla extract

 - 1/4 tsp. kosher salt